Chart Color Schemes

 The level of residential development activity in Mannering Park is very low in comparison to the average area assessed nationally by AreaSearch

-Recent development in Mannering Park has been entirely comprised of detached dwellings, preserving its low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is 1272 people.
-With stable or declining population forecasts, Mannering Park may experience less housing pressure, favourable for buyers.
+Recent development in Mannering Park has been entirely comprised of standalone homes, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval in the area is 1272 people.
+Given stable or declining population forecasts, Mannering Park may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development